patcg-individual-drafts/private-aggregation-api/README.md

   // The user agent sends the report to the reporting endpoint of the script's
   // origin (that is, the caller of `runAdAuction()`) after a delay. privateAggregation.sendHistogramReport({
+    // Note: the bucket must be a BigInt and the value an integer Number.
     bucket: convertBuyerToBucketId(browserSignals.interestGroupOwner),
     value: convertBidToReportingValue(browserSignals.bid)
   });